murderbeard/com.moz.denon/README.md

 * Zone2 control
 * Trigger cards

+##Version 0.1.8
+* Added mobile card for onoff, other capabilities such as volume are for a future release.

 ##Version 0.1.7
 * Added option to use ZM instead of PW to only control the Main Zone.
 Zone2 would also get turned on/off on devices with multiple zones, single zone devices should use PW.
 * Added more AUX channels for 3100-W and N8: AUX2, AUXA, AUXB, AUXC and AUXD.